During the summer session, UB Anthropology offers an enriching, hands-on 6-week field school experience at sites in western New York.

 The goal is to introduce students to the techniques of archaeological site location, artifact identification, excavation, mapping, and material analysis in a fun but rigorous academic and applied setting.
 Students will learn

-The field school runs Monday to Friday for the 6-week session.
+The field school runs Monday to Friday for the 6-week session with a majority of days spent in the field.

 Indoor classes will typically include a formal lecture or presentation of some kind.